TeeDan205/DSA_CAPSTON-PROJECT-Amazon-File_Documentation/README.md

      - TotalFields: 16 columns

  ### 🧰 Tools Used
-   1. Data Cleaning (Microsoft Excel Power Query)
+   1. Data Cleaning (Microsoft Excel)
        - Handled repeated product id column
        - Standardized product categories (e.g. Computers & Accessories, Home & Kitchen, Health & Personal Care, Care & Motorbike, Toys & Games etc)
        - created caalculated columns
    2. Analysis (Pivot Tables, Conditional Formating & Formulae)
    3. Dashboard Development (Excel Charts, Slicers)
-      - Interactive Filters: Category, Price Range, Rating
+      - Interactive Filters: Category, Rating.
       - Key Visualizations:
       - Discount impacts on sales volume (Scatter plot)
       - Category Performance heatmap (rating vs discount %)
    4. Documentation: Github Markdown

+### 👓Aims and Objectives: Some business questions listed below are to be answered:
+   - What is the average discount percentage by product category?
+   - How many products are listed under each category?
+   - What is the total number of reviews per category?
+   - Which products have the highest average ratings?
+   - What is the average actual price vs the discounted price by category?
+   - Which products have the highest number of reviews?
+   - How many products have a discount of 50% or more?
+   - What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?
+   - What is the total potential revenue (actual_price × rating_count) by category?
+   - What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
+   - How does the rating relate to the level of discount?
+   - How many products have fewer than 1,000 reviews?
+   - Which categories have products with the highest discounts?
+   - Identify the top 5 products in terms of rating and number of reviews combined.

 ### 🧑‍🔬 Methodology
 In the initial phase of the data cleaning and preparation, the following actions were performed;
    - ⏳ **Data Acquisition and inspection:** The data was loaded and the total number of records and fields were confirmed to be the same from the source.
    - 🧹 **Data cleaning and formating:** An assumption that no product should have more than a record since its all about reviews and ratings was made and hence all duplicated product_id were were removed.
 Standardized product categories were created from the main category of product given becuase it is a multi-level category.
 The filter tool was used to validate each column's values.
    - 🔄 **Data Transformation:** Some Calculated columns were formed (e.g Total Potential Revenue, Discounted price, % Discount bucket, Price Range etc) before the dataset was turned to  table by applying ctrl+T.
-   - 📊 **Analysis & Modeling:** Pivot tables and the calculated coulmn formed were used to analyse and answer the business questions.
+   - 📊 **Analysis:** Pivot tables and the calculated coulmn formed were used to analyse and answer the business questions.
    - 📉 **Visualization:** Built interactive charts and conditional formatting were used to present the answers.
    - 📑 **Reporting**: Insights were compiled into a dashbord with actionable reccomendation.